How to Brew Green Tea in an Infuser Bottle (Never Use Boiling Water)

 Why is my green tea yellow instead of green?

 That is normal for many Chinese green teas.
-Japanese green teas tend to brew a brighter green colour.
-The colour depends on the processing method — steamed (Japanese) vs pan-fired (Chinese).
+Japanese teas tend to brew brighter green.
+The colour depends on the processing method.
 Both are perfectly fine.

 Perfect Green Tea Every Time